stefanpie/digital-design-dataset/README.md

 - ✅ Verible - AST / CST
 - ✅ Yosys - Module Listing
-- 🏗️ Yosys - Module Hierarchy
+- ✅ Yosys - Module Hierarchy
+- ✅ Yosys - Auto Top Module Identification
 - ✅ Yosys - Generic Synthesis / AIG (using `synth` + `aigmap`)
 - 🏗️ Yosys - Xilinx Synthesis + Techmap
 - 🏗️ ISE - Synth + PnR
 - 〰️ Vivado - Synth + PnR
-- 〰️ Quartus - Synth + PnR
+- ✅ Quartus - Synth + PnR
 - 〰️ OpenROAD

 There is an explicit focus on FPGA tools as an initial priority since the active research this project is part of is focused on EDA flows for FPGAs.